How to Beat a Tennis Lobber (aka, the Pusher, Counterpuncher, or Moonballer)

 The key tactic to playing in no-man's land: Taking the lob out of the air.
 That's right: volley the ball.

-Usually the lobber's consistent shot is more of a moonball than a true lob.
+Usually, the lobber's consistent shot is more of a moonball than a true lob.
 So if you're standing in no-man's land you're in the perfect position to hit a volley.
 It won't be a put-away volley, but it will be decent.
 This will return the ball to the lobber significantly faster than had you let it bounce and hit a groundstroke.
-Look at figure (b) below.
+See figure B below.

 In my experience, the lobbers better wing is usually their backhand.
 This probably has something to do with the predominant strategy in singles: dictate play with the forehand, which usually means, hit a forehand to your opponent's backhand until you get a weak reply and then hit a winner.
 So the lobber has a massive amount of experience grinding out hundreds of backhands in a match.

 They might be more likely to make an error with their forehand, but you still have to observe.
 The pusher usually has "one" other shot they can play besides the moonball.
 It's typically the slice (usually a forehand slice!) or the accidental drop-shot (a failed slice that lands in play).
 Find out which wing is more likely to use the variety and keep that in mind.
 The counter puncher with that one extra shot can be crippling if you're pinned three feet behind the baseline.